ppy/osu-wiki/wiki/Tournaments/TCT/v1/en.md

 8. Once the match has finished, the room will be closed.
 9. If a player fails in a song and does not revive, then their score is not counted, but if they do revive it will count.
 If every player in a team fails, then the sum of their scores will count.
 10. If there is a tie, then no points are added to any team, but the map will be considered as played.
 If there is a tie on the tiebreaker, then then a rematch will happen using FreeMod conditions.
+11. The FreeMod pool is played with FreeMod activated.
+Every player may pick a combination of Hidden, HardRock, Easy, or Flashlight but at least one player from each team must have at least one mod activated.
+12. The ForceMod pool is played with ForceMod activated.
+Every player has to pick Hidden, HardRock, Easy, or Flashlight
+13. The Tiebreaker is played under FreeMod conditions, but it is not necessary to have a mod activated.

 ### Win conditions

+1. Group Stage: Best-of-5 (first to 3 points)
-1. Group Stage, Round of 16, and Quarterfinals: Best-of-7 (first to 4 points)
+2. Round of 16 and Quarterfinals: Best-of-7 (first to 4 points)
-2. Semifinals and Finals: Best-of-9 (first to 5 points)
+3. Semifinals and Finals: Best-of-9 (first to 5 points)
-3. Grand Finals: Best-of-11 (first to 6 points)
+4. Grand Finals: Best-of-11 (first to 6 points)